sakuttomon/CS416-Sound/notebook.md

 | Limit amplitude by trauncating wave             | Gradually reduce down high frequencies that are beyond cutoff |
 | Distorts shape due to flattening wave at limits | Attempts to preserve shape of the signal's tone               |

+### 10/11/24 - Clipping Portfolio Objective

+I merged the [`clipped`](code/clipped/) assignment branch into the main branch.
+The dedicated [README](code/clipped/README.md) within the directory contains my reflections and lessons learned on how I approached the objective.

 ## Week 3

 ### 10/14/24 - Saying Hi in Zulip